Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

 - **Link to User Stories in GitHub Projects:**
   - [Add a link to the GitHub Projects kanban board.]
 - **Wireframes:**
-  - [Attach or link to accessible wireframes used in the design process, ensuring high color contrast and alt text for visual elements.]
+  - [Attach or link to accessible wireframes used in the design process, ensuring high colour contrast and alt text for visual elements.]
   - [Explain the rationale behind the layout and design choices, focusing on usability and accessibility for all users, including those using assistive technologies.]
 - **Design Rationale:**
-  - [Explain key design decisions, such as layout, color scheme, typography, and how accessibility guidelines (e.g., WCAG) were integrated.]
+  - [Explain key design decisions, such as layout, colour scheme, typography, and how accessibility guidelines (e.g., WCAG) were integrated.]
-  - [Highlight any considerations made for users with disabilities, such as keyboard navigation and screen reader support.]
+  - [Highlight any considerations made for users with disabilities, such as screen reader support.]
 - **Reasoning For Any Final Changes:**
-  - [Summarize significant changes made to the design during development and the reasons behind them.]
+  - [Summarise significant changes made to the design during development and the reasons behind them.]
   - [Reflect on how these changes enhance inclusivity and accessibility.]

 ## Key Features